Experimental memory control in continuous variable optical quantum reservoir computing: Abstract

 \section{Abstract}

-Quantum reservoir computing (QRC) offers a promising framework for online quantum-enhanced machine learning tailored to temporal tasks, yet practical implementations with native memory capabilities remain limited.
-Here, we demonstrate an optical QRC platform based on deterministically generated multimode squeezed states, exploiting both spectral and temporal multiplexing in a fully continuous-variable (CV) setting, and enabling controlled fading memory.
-Data is encoded via programmable phase shaping of the pump in an optical parametric process and retrieved through mode-selective homodyne detection.
-Real-time memory is achieved through feedback using electro-optic phase modulation, while long-term dependencies are achieved via spatial multiplexing.
-This architecture with minimal post-processing performs nonlinear temporal tasks, including parity checking and chaotic signal forecasting, with results corroborated by a high-fidelity Digital Twin.
-We show that leveraging the entangled multimode structure significantly enhances the expressivity and memory capacity of the quantum reservoir.
-This work establishes a scalable photonic platform for quantum machine learning, operating in CV encoding and supporting practical quantum-enhanced information processing.
+Forecasting complex processes requires efficient learning from temporal data.
+Reservoir computing platforms enable such learning with minimal training cost.
+Quantum reservoir computing (QRC) extends this framework into the quantum domain, offering promising capabilities for online, quantum-enhanced machine learning tailored to temporal tasks.
+As in the classical case, photonics provides a natural platform for QRC.
+However, implementing native memory capabilities in practical photonic quantum systems remains a significant challenge.
+Here, we demonstrate a photonic QRC platform based on deterministically generated multimode squeezed states, exploiting spectral and temporal multiplexing in a continuous-variable (CV) setting with controllable fading memory.
+Data is encoded via programmable pump phase shaping in an optical parametric process and retrieved through mode-selective homodyne detection.
+Real-time memory is implemented through feedback via electro-optic modulation, and expressivity is boosted via spatial multiplexing.
+This architecture enables nonlinear temporal tasks, including parity check at different delays and chaotic signal forecasting.
+All results are supported by a high-fidelity digital twin.
+Leveraging the entangled multimode structure enhances expressivity and memory capacity, establishing a scalable CV photonic platform for quantum-enhanced information processing.

 \onecolumngrid